 Our Program

-A SHARED Future is a CIHR-funded program of research that brings forward stories of healing and reconciliation in an innovative context: intersectoral partnerships associated with renewable energy projects.
-The program examines how these partnerships bring to light new/restored understandings of integrative health and offer opportunities for a new era of nation-to-nation collaborations between Indigenous peoples and Canadian governments.
+A SHARED Future is a CIHR-funded program (from 2017-2021, extended to 2024 due to COVID-19) of research that brings together stories of healing and reconciliation through intersectoral partnerships connected with renewable energy projects.
+The program examines how these partnerships bring to light new and restored understandings of integrative health that offer opportunities for a new era of nation-to-nation collaborations between Indigenous peoples and Canadian governments.

 Our Governance